Behind the Leaf

 Soldier beetles are a beautiful colour.
 One of my favourite ways to photograph them is perched at the edge of a leaf or stem, like a sentry.
 However, here I was able to capture them mating, another first for me.

 This post is full of firsts.
 The bees’ mating was crazy.
 I had not even thought about seeing this happen.
 For some reason, I always thought this just happened in the hive.
-I was so grateful that I got to witness this moment.
+I was so grateful to have witnessed this moment.

 Photographing insects is an amazing way to really learn and appreciate the tiny world that exists around us.
-Just make sure you try not to interfere.
+Just make sure you don’t interfere.